manticoresoftware/manticoresearch/manual/Emptying_an_index.md

 <!-- example truncate with RECONFIGURE -->

 When `RECONFIGURE` option is used new tokenization, morphology, and other text processing settings specified in the config take effect after the index gets cleared.
+In case the [schema declaration](Creating_an_index/Data_types.md) in config is different from the index schema the new schema from config got applied after index get cleared.

 With this option clearing and reconfiguring an index becomes one atomic operation.

 <!-- intro -->
 ##### SQL: